emily-elizabeth/SecureText_LC/README.md

 # SecureText_LC
-Secure Text written in Livecode
+Secure Text saves your text out in an encrypted formatted.